20 Amazing Games for 7-10-year-olds with ADHD/ADD and Dyslexia!

 Having a partner when playing games helps her stay focused.

-She can sometimes hyper-focus on an aspect of the game that will not increase her chances of winning, or space out and not pay attention to important details which impact how well she does in the game.
+She can sometimes hyper-focus on an aspect of the game that will not increase her chances of winning, or space out and not pay attention to important details which impacts how well she does in the game.

 When she has someone on her team they can redirect her or remind her of what is important.